Facelift for Camp Joy Head Start Center

 - You can also have a voice in the Head Start program by serving on various committees.
 Parent’s experience in Head Start have raised their own self-confidence and improved their ability to make decisions.

 About CVCA Head Start

 The program operates eight classrooms that serve 157 children, a HS home-based program serving ten children, and an EHS home-based program serving 10 children.
 Centers are located throughout the county to ensure equitable access to the program.
-The Raven Center, housing one classroom, is located inside of Raven Elementary School.
+The Cedar Bluff Center, housing one classroom, is located inside of Cedar Bluff Elementary School.
 The Richlands Center, which has two classrooms, is located on the campus of Southwest Virginia Community College.
 The Tazewell Center, with three classrooms, is located on Tazewell Avenue.
 Finally, the Camp Joy Center, housing two classrooms, is located in the Springville area on the grounds of Camp Joy.